Get all the latest data for Kinshasa

 Are properties selling above or below asking in Kinshasa in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Kinshasa is about 88% to 95%, meaning most deals close somewhere between 5% and 12% below the original asking price.
+As of 2026, the average sale-to-asking price ratio in Kinshasa is probably around 85% to 92%, which means many completed residential deals close about 8% to 15% below the first asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Kinshasa.